ubcrm/autoaim/source/tensorflow_pipeline/README.md

 ## Maintenance

 ### Tensorflow Pipeline
-When updating python packages, be sure to run
+When updating python packages, be sure to run:
 ```
 pip freeze > requirements.txt
 ```